How do I file for a Primary Residence Exemption?

 City residents may deposit grass clippings and leaves at the DPW yard located at the corner of Cook and Bowen Streets.
 The leaves and clippings must be removed from the bags, unless the bags are biodegradable.

-Curbside pick-up of limbs and brush takes place on the first Thursday of each month from May to October.
-The Department of Public Works will be chipping normal yard waste and limbs.
+Curbside pick-up of limbs and brush takes place on the first full week of April.
+The City’s contracted service will be chipping normal yard waste and limbs.
 Brush must be placed close to the street and should not be over four feet in length or four inches in diameter.
 No stumps, building materials, leaves, or other debris will be collected.

 Sorry… the DPW cannot collect brush deposited in alleys, nor trees or brush that was generated by a commercial trimming service.
 Residents that are clearing mature trees must also have their brush removed by a private company, as this City service is not for tree removal.

-Limbs and brush must be placed out by the street no later than 7 AM on the first Thursday of each month, as the DPW collection crew will make only one trip through town.
+Limbs and brush must be placed out by the street no later than 7 AM on Monday morning of that first full week in April, as the DPW collection crew will make only one trip through town.
 Please do not put brush out by the road more than one week prior to pick-up.

 Where can I dispose of junk, trash, appliances & recyclables?